THIS DATE IN HISTORY: June 7

 Video: Memories: Detroit wins Cup, ends 42-year drought

-1976: Denis Potvin of the New York Islanders ends Bobby Orr's eight-year lock on the Norris Trophy when he's named the NHL's top defenseman for the 1975-76 season.
-Teammate Bryan Trottier wins the Calder Trophy as the League's top rookie.
+1976: Denis Potvin of the New York Islanders ends Bobby Orr's eight-year lock on the Norris Trophy when he's voted as the NHL's top defenseman for the 1975-76 season.
+Islanders center Bryan Trottier wins the Calder Trophy as the League's top rookie.

 Video: Denis Potvin was captain of Islanders' 1980s dynasty

-1989: Wayne Gretzky becomes the first player in NHL history to win the same award nine times when he is named the recipient of the Hart Trophy as MVP.
-This one comes after his first season with the Los Angeles Kings; he won the previous eight playing with the Edmonton Oilers.
+1989: Wayne Gretzky becomes the first player in NHL history to take home the same award nine times when he's voted as winner of the Hart Trophy as MVP.
+This one comes after his first season with the Los Angeles Kings; the previous eight come with the Edmonton Oilers.

 Video: Memories: Gretzky wins his ninth Hart Trophy

-1993: John LeClair scores at 14:37 of overtime to give the visiting Montreal Canadiens a 3-2 win against the Los Angeles Kings in Game 4 of the Final.
+1993: John LeClair scores at 14:37 of overtime to give the Montreal Canadiens a 3-2 win against the Los Angeles Kings in Game 4 of the Final at the Forum in Inglewood, California.
 It's the Canadiens' NHL-record 10th straight playoff overtime win.
-LeClair beats goalie Kelly Hrudey to become the second player in NHL history to score an overtime goal in back-to-back games during the Final.
-The first was Don Raleigh of the New York Rangers in 1950.
+LeClair beats goalie Kelly Hrudey to become the second player in NHL history to score an overtime goal in back-to-back games during the Final, joining Don Raleigh of the New York Rangers in 1950.

 Video: Memories: Canadiens win 10 straight OT games

-2006: Cam Ward becomes the first rookie goaltender to earn a shutout in the Final since Montreal's Patrick Roy in 1986 when the Carolina Hurricanes defeat the Edmonton Oilers 5-0 in Game 2 at RBC Center.
+2006: Cam Ward becomes the first rookie goalie to earn a shutout in the Final since Roy with the Canadiens in 1986 when the Carolina Hurricanes defeat the Edmonton Oilers 5-0 in Game 2 at RBC Center.
 Center Matt Cullen assists on three of the five goals by Carolina, which takes a 2-0 lead in the best-of-7 series.